 In The Undefeated we have a lovely novella with a leisurely pace by Una McCormack.
 This space opera is an introspective reminiscent view of a sixty-year-old's life.
 The novella blends science fiction life on other planets, colonialism's rise and fall, and an eerie near-apocalyptic setting.

 (I discuss the novel, but I have avoided spoilers as best as I can.)

 Hello and welcome to our look at some new releases in the fiction section at the Johnson County Library!
 Admittedly, it’s been a while.
 Normally every month we look at five titles making their debut on the library shelves that we think you absolutely need to know about.
 However, since the libraries were closed during the pandemic, we had put this list on hold since March, but since we reopened on June 15th, not only are the libraries back, but the list is back as well!
 Let’s start by catching up with the new releases in June.

 I agree with what everybody else is saying about Spider-man: Into the Spider-verse: the animation is outstanding.
 So is the story.
 It's fun, fresh, and emotionally rewarding.
 Miles Morales is a smart teen who grudgingly goes to an academically challenging, Brooklyn boarding school to please his tough cop, African-American father and his hospital administrator, Puerto-Rican mother.

 “Lesson one,” Anatov said.
 “And this is for all of you.
 Learn how to learn.
 Read between the lines.
 Know what to take and what to discard.”

-Johnson County Library is pleased to announce that Martha Gershun has won our essay writing contest on the theme of A Universe of Stories with "The Hatch".
+Johnson County Library is pleased to announce that Virginia Brackett has won our poetry contest on the theme of Imagine Your Story with "Six".